gene-ressler/bridge-designer/src/app/features/fly-thru/rendering/README.md

 teleport backward or ignore one of the two overlapping chunks of roadway?
 If ignore, which?

 We chose a "no teleport" policy.
 The truck should follow the roadway smoothly.
 Where the abutment gap is large, it should "fly" across it.
-To achieve this:
+Let L be the x-coordinate of the leftmost deck joint with only dead load applied and similarly R the rightmost.
+To achieve the policy:

-- Follow the roadway centerline with `t` = x until `t` = L, the x-coordinate of the leftmost deck joint with only dead load applied.
+- Follow the roadway centerline with `t` = x until `t` = L.
-- The parameter space from L to R is now used to interpolate among the deck joints.
+- The parameter space from L to R is now used to interpolate among the deck joints and consequently among analysis load cases.
 If there are N of these, then `(t - L) / (R - L)` is the fraction of the deck the truck has traversed.
 - Upon reaching R, again follow the roadway centerline with x=t.

 This can result in instantaneous jumps in the y-direction if deck end and terrain height differ.
 We won't worry about